TiGR/TinyMCE/README.md

 ------------

 - No configuration.
 - Limited set of plugins.
-- Possible RTL problems.
+Let me know if you need more.
 - Preview shows back original element.
+- Inline popups broken.

 To do
 -----

 - Add configuration, at least ability to select TinyMCE plugins.
-- Add more languages.
+- Add more languages to TinyMCE.
 - Trim down tinymce size, if possible.

 Changes